 Yeast is the key to turning fruit juice into wine.
 The bacteria in yeast converts sugar into alcohol.
 Different types of yeast produce different results, often specific to a type of wine.
 Some yeasts are sensitive to temperature, and others work best in high-sugar fruits.

 It is best to use a red wine yeast for blackberry wine.
 Blackberries are very sweet and low in tannins.
 Sweet wine yeasts, in particular red wine yeast, will bring out the rich flavors of the wine.
 Red Star Premier Classique or Montrachet yeasts work well.
 Check the yeast packet to figure out exactly how much you need based on the size of your batch.

-Fresh blackberries, frozen blackberries, and prepared juice mixed work for wine-making.
+Fresh blackberries, frozen blackberries, and prepared juice mix work for wine-making.
 However, you’ll follow a different fruit preparation method for each type.

 How to Prepare Fresh Blackberries for Wine:

-If you’re lucky enough to grow your own fruit or live near a patch, pick when it’s blackberry season.
-Prepare fresh berries for wine in 3 steps:
+If you’re lucky enough to grow your own fruit or live near a blackberry patch, pick your blackberries when it’s blackberry season, and then prepare them for wine in 3 steps:

 - Sort through the berries to remove any underripe or unhealthy fruit.
 Soak the berries in cold water for an hour to remove pests like caterpillars or other creepy-crawlies (they will float to the top).
 The pesky vinegar fly can actually change the flavor of your wine so don’t skip this step!

 - Mash the berries (or throw them in the food processor for a minute) and put them in your primary fermenting container.
 It’s just fine to have a few stems in there.
 It will have a thick consistency.